Winter Newsletter 2026

 You can reach me by calling (614-876-0084, ext 106) or emailing mpieper@glenmontcsn.com.
 I can’t wait to see all the ways Love continues to give through you and our amazing volunteer community!

-A Peek Inside Our Work - The Joy of Giving
+Living the Word - The Joy of Giving

 In 1898, Mary Baker Eddy made a request to her “beloved Christian Scientists” that they refrain from sending her Christmas gifts (see The First Church of Christ, Scientist, and Miscellany, p.
 256: 7-9).
-She made it clear through her writings that Christian Scientists should celebrate the ever-present Christ and the awakening of spiritual understanding at Christmastime, rather than “mere merry-making and or needless gift-giving” (p.
+She made it clear through her writings that Christian Scientists should celebrate the ever-present Christ and the awakening of spiritual understanding at Christmastime, rather than “mere merry-making or needless gift-giving” (p.
 259:23-27).

 For many who observe a holiday at this time of year, however, merry-making and gift-giving (and getting) are indicators that the season is a successful one.
 In fact, it may even be thought that without these things, there isn’t anything worth celebrating.
 This belief is sometimes called the “holiday blues” and can lead to suggestions of sadness, stress, loneliness, and even depression.